Skip to main content

 Biography

-Alisi is a newly hired tenure-track assistant professor in Film Animation, Mel Hoppenheim School of Cinema at Concordia University.
-She was a guest lecturer in Moving Image study area at the Berlin University of the Arts - UdK (Germany).
-Alisi is currently a PhD candidate in Scientific-Artistic Research (wissenschaftlich-künstlerische Forschung) at the Filmuniversitaet Babelsberg Konrad Wolf (Germany).
-She obtained her Master in Fine Arts in Studio Arts with an option in Film Production, and a Bachelor in Fine Arts in Film Animation at Concordia University.
+Telengut is a newly hired tenure-track assistant professor in Film Animation, Mel Hoppenheim School of Cinema, Faculty of Fine Arts at Concordia University (Canada).
+She was a guest lecturer/Gastdozentin in Moving Image study area at the Berlin University of the Arts - UdK (Germany).
+She is completing a PhD in Scientific-Artistic Research (wissenschaftlich-künstlerische Forschung) at the Filmuniversitaet Babelsberg Konrad Wolf (Germany).
+She obtained her Master in Fine Arts in Studio Arts with an option in Film Production, and a Bachelor in Fine Arts in Film Animation at Concordia University (Canada).
 Her research and practice have been supported through grants, scholarships and residencies, including the Canada Council for the Arts, SSHRC - Social Sciences and Humanities Research Council of Canada, CALQ - Conseil des arts et des lettres du Québec, and Graduiertenstipendium from Filmuniversitaet Babelsberg.

 Back to top